-High – Client experiences a disruptive loss of use of the SSG Software.
+High – Client experiences a disruptive loss of use of the Bonterra Software.
 Important features are unavailable with no acceptable workaround, however, operations can continue in a restricted fashion.
 Target response time for High priority cases will be 4 hours.

-Once a case has been responded to by support, Critical and High priority cases should receive a follow up at least every day, Medium at least every 1-2 days, and Low at least every 1-3 days.
+Once a case has been responded to by Support, Critical and High priority cases should receive a follow up at least every day, Medium at least every 1-2 days, and Low at least every 1-3 days.